MGDCF: Distance Learning via Markov Graph Diffusion for Neural Collaborative Filtering: Experiment

 \subsubsection{Impact of MGDN}

-We show the performance of MF and several GNN-based CF models during optimization in Figure~\ref{fig:mf_gnn_speed}.
-In this section, we focus on approaches optimized with BPR loss, including MF, JKNet, DropEdge, APPNP (MGDN), and LightGCN (MGDN).
+We show the performance of MF and several GNN-based CF models during optimization in Fig.~\ref{fig:mf_gnn_speed}.
+In this section, we focus on approaches optimized with BPR loss, including MF, JKNet, DropEdge, APPNP (MGDN\_BPR), and LightGCN (MGDN\_BPR).
 We implement APPNP and LightGCN as Hetero-MGDN models and adopt the loss function described in Section~\ref{sec:mf_and_gnns}, which is different from the official implementation and results in slight differences in performance.

-In Figure~\ref{fig:mf_gnn_speed}, all the GNN-based models converge faster than MF, showing that GNNs may implicitly affect the optimization.
+In Fig.~\ref{fig:mf_gnn_speed}, all the GNN-based models converge faster than MF, showing that GNNs may implicitly affect the optimization.
 However, the final performance of JKNet and DropEdge is only slightly higher than MF, showing that the performance of these GNN models is dominated by the loss function $\mathcal{L}_{CF}$.
 APPNP and LightGCN are Hetero-MGDN models, and they lead to not only a faster optimization, but also a better optimization result.
-This shows that although MGDN does not apply any regularization on the vertex representation $Z$ (Section~\ref{sec:domination}), the distance loss $\mathcal{L}_{DIS}$ (Equation~\ref{eq:dis_loss}) may implicitly affect the optimization and result in a more efficient and effective optimization.
+This shows that although MGDN does not apply any regularization on the vertex representation $Z$ (Section~\ref{sec:mgdn_improve}), the distance loss $\mathcal{L}_{DIS}$ (Equation~\ref{eq:dis_loss}) may implicitly affect the optimization and result in a more efficient and effective optimization.